enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

   muBinary.show()

-This will show a result similar to this one:
+The method returns a result similar to this one:

 .. code-block:: scala